 There is a movie in development!

 This web site is the official site dedicated to Elizabeth ‘Mumbet’ Freeman, the longest established, while other websites have simply mimicked and copied the information and images from mumbet.com, without ever acknowledging mumbet.com as their source.
 Nevertheless, mumbet.com without a doubt has published more knowledge about Mumbet than all the others combined.
 We ask if you use the information on this website that at the very least you acknowledge your source of information and credit mumbet.com.
 In January 2018 we changed the name of the site to elizabethfreeman.mumbet.com which clearly focuses on her name.

 Mumbet will be taught to children in school along with Daniel Boone, Davy Crockett, John Henry and other famous American folklore heroes.
-May you enjoy learning about this remarkable notable woman who without a doubt will become as well known as other famous folklore heroes.
+May you enjoy learning about this remarkable notable woman who will become as well known as other famous USA folklore heroes.